ChicagoWorldcon/conclar/public/chicon8_info.md

 Convention Tours will start on the Skybridge near the hotel front desks - look for the signs.

 ---
-# About Conclár
+# About ConClár

-Conclár is an open source browser based program guide used by [Chicon 8](https://chicon.org).
+ConClár is an open source browser based program guide used by [Chicon 8](https://chicon.org).